What is naltrexone?

 Naltrexone was originally used to treat heroin and alcohol dependence.
-It was first tested as a therapy for self-harming behaviour in people with autism spectrum disorder (ASD) in the mid-1980s in the United States.
+It was first tested as a therapy for self-harming behaviour in autistic people in the mid-1980s in the United States.

 What is the idea behind naltrexone treatment?

-Researchers have suggested a possible association between autism spectrum disorder (ASD) and a problem with opioid receptors in the brain.
+Researchers have suggested a possible association between autism and a problem with opioid receptors in the brain.

-These researchers believe that people with ASD who hurt themselves feel a ‘rush’ because their bodies release beta-endorphins during the self-harming behaviour.
+These researchers believe that autistic people who hurt themselves feel a ‘rush’ because their bodies release beta-endorphins during the self-harming behaviour.
 Beta-endorphins bind to opioid receptors in the brain.

 Supporters of this therapy believe that blocking these receptors with naltrexone removes the ‘rush’, which makes it easier for people to stop the behaviour.